guillaumemichel/go-libp2p-kad-dht/design.md

 `Server` is responsible for handling incoming requests.
 For `Put` and `Get` requests it must write to and read from the `Provider Store`.
 For `FindClosestPeers` requests, it needs the `Routing Table`'s `LocalClosestPeers` function.
 Actions in `Server` are usually triggered by the `Routing` modules from another peer across the network.

+### Network

+Use proto3 instead of custom data format.
+Use r := pbio.NewDelimitedReader(s, signedIDSize), as reader and similar writer.
+Use sync.Pool to avoid too much allocations.

 ## DHT Interface

 For now, the only required interface is a `StartProvide`, `StopProvide`, `ProvideList`, `FindProvs`, `FindPeer`.
 For IPNS, a `GetValue` will be required.